scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/contributing.md

 ```

 to integrate the changes into yours.
+While the [pre-commit.ci][] is useful, we strongly encourage installing and running pre-commit locally first to understand its usage.

 Finally, most editors have an _autoformat on save_ feature.
 Consider enabling this option for [black][black-editors]
 and [prettier][prettier-editors].